razamanaza/flask-backend/README.md

 The first assignment for Web Enterprise Development course in Otago Polytechnic.

-The base template is HTML5 Boilerplate + Bootstrap.
+The base template is using an HTML5 Boilerplate and Bootstrap.